oroinc/documentation/commerce/user_guide/taxes/tax_rules/view.rst

 View Tax Rule Details
 ~~~~~~~~~~~~~~~~~~~~~

-To view a Tax Rule details:
+To view Tax Rule details:

 #.
 Navigate to **Taxes > Tax Rules** in the main menu.